Federal Financial Aid

 2. Federal Direct Unsubsidized Loans

-Note: Subsidized and unsubsidized federal Stafford loans may be consolidated once the student enters the repayment period.
+Note: Subsidized and unsubsidized federal direct loans may be consolidated once the student enters the repayment period.
 Consolidation may extend the length of the repayment period and therefore, lower the monthly payments.
 However, the amount of interest paid over the life of the loan will increase substantially, thus consolidation may or may not be the best option for any one student.
 Students are invited to contact their lenders for more information.

 Federal Plus Loans

 Parent PLUS loans are available to parents of dependent undergraduate students who are attending at least half time.
 PLUS Loans are used to help meet the cost of attendance at Guilford.
 Parents should apply at least four (4) weeks before the start of the semester.
 Dependent students whose parents are unable to qualify for PLUS become eligible for independent student federal loan limits.
-The interest rate varies each year and is published in June.
+The interest rate varies each year and is published July 1.